spidasoftware/format/README.md

 ## Disclaimer

-This formatter has been tested on over a 1000 groovy and java files.
+This formatter has been tested on over 1000 groovy and java files.
 In addition, the groovy formatter has been modified so that it would cancel any formatting of source code that contained unrecognizable syntax.
 That being said, all software associated with this program is covered under the [Apache](http://www.apache.org/licenses/LICENSE-2.0 "Apache License, Version 2.0") and [Eclipse Public](http://www.eclipse.org/legal/epl-v10.html "Eclipse Public License - v 1.0") licenses.